walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/README.md

 Compose Multiplatform demo app for the mobile wallet SDK.
 It demonstrates OpenID4VCI credential issuance, OpenID4VP credential presentation, platform-backed keys, and SQLDelight-backed wallet persistence on Android and iOS.

-For setup, IDE guidance, and local E2E prerequisites, see the [Mobile Wallet Development Guide](../../docs/mobile-wallet-development.md).
+For setup, IDE guidance, and mobile integration test commands, see the [Mobile Wallet Development Guide](../../docs/mobile-wallet-development.md).

 The Compose iOS demo uses Kotlin direct Xcode integration and a local SwiftPM linkage package for native iOS linkage.